The Boardman River Wall and Sewer Relocation Project

 Design work was approved by the City Commission in October 2021 and awarded to the engineering consulting firm Hubbell Roth and Clark (HRC) for $16,785.
 The City will also focus on the critical segment of the project in the 200 block between Cass and Park Streets since the sewer is planned to remain along the wall through that area as there is very little room in the alley between the buildings and the river wall.

-The Boardman River Wall Stabilization & Sewer Relocation Project will begin with work in the 200 block north alley on E. Front Street.
+The Boardman River Wall Stabilization & Sewer Relocation Project began with work in the 200 block north alley on E. Front Street in December 2022.
 The project will include wall stabilization along the Boardman River to protect a trunk line 24-inch sanitary sewer main that serves the entire west side of Traverse City and portions of Garfield and Elmwood Townships.
 The initial work in the 200 block alley will begin at Cass Street and continue east, toward Park Street.
-The project will be conducted in sections daily between 7 am and 5 pm, and is anticipated to be complete by early February 2023, weather pending.
-Traffic will be maintained in the alley, but may be disrupted when workers are present.
 Beginning in March 2023, work will be conducted on the river wall and railing with an anticipation of completion in May 2023.